 by Alexandra Osadkova03 July '19

 To paint all four Prophet’s daughters, the artist has used the same abstract art composition with his signature expressive brushwork and biomorphic drawing.
 In that fusion of the smooth forms, one can easily recognize an angel-like, winged creature, which hints at the specific spiritual status of the personages.
-The fluidity of the lines evokes associations with the wittiness of Arabic calligraphy.
+The fluidity of the lines evokes associations with the wittiness of Islamic Calligraphy Art.

-All canvases differ in the palette; it’s hard to tell, whether the choice of the colors was well-thought or unconscious, but somehow each of the tints symbolically represents the essence of the heroines.
+All canvases differ in the palette; it is hard to tell, whether the choice of the colours was well-thought or unconscious, but somehow each of the tints symbolically represents the essence of the heroines in Islamic Calligraphy Art Style.
 For instance, the abstract 'portrait' of Zainab has predominant brownish shades (picture above).

 The background in the painting dedicated to Umm Kulthum is intensively